-The UN Sustainable Development Goal 14’s target of protecting 10% of the ocean by 2020 is an important step in protecting marine life, addressing pollution and ocean acidification, and reaching the objective of fully protecting 30% of the ocean by 2030.
+The UN Sustainable Development Goal 14’s target of protecting 30% of the ocean by 2030 is an important step in protecting marine life, reducing pollution, and addressing ocean acidification.

 The Arctic is ground zero for climate change but remains one of the least protected and most vulnerable places on Earth.
 The melting of the Arctic ice makes fishing and drilling for oil, gas, and minerals more accessible and threatens fragile ecosystems.

 The High Seas, 64% of the ocean’s surface and 95% of its volume, are in desperate need of a new international treaty to protect marine biodiversity and address threats such as deep-sea bottom trawling, offshore oil and gas exploration, and mining.

 Sandra Ro of GBBC and Darryl Burton of CMS

 April 17th – Sandra Ro and Darryl Burton discuss the U.S. healthcare system and the role of

 Retired NASA Astronaut Cady Coleman with TIME for Kids reporter Jack Doane